 Dr. Edward Metz

-The Education Technology topic supports research on innovative and emerging forms of education learning technology, with the goal of improving academic performance among students in pre-kindergarten through grade 12.
-Through the Education Technology topic, the Institute is interested in research and evaluation of fully developed education learning technologies intended for use in authentic education settings (e.g., schools, after-school programs, distance learning programs, on-line programs).
+The Education Technology topic supports research on innovative and emerging forms of education technology, with the goal of improving academic performance among students in pre-kindergarten through grade 12.
+Through the Education Technology topic, the Institute is interested in exploration, development, measurement, and evaluation of education technologies intended for use in authentic education settings (e.g., schools, after-school programs, distance learning programs, on-line programs).